§ Trust Spanning Protocol (TSP) Specification

 and <VID_a, VID_c>

 in its relationship table at the same time.
-Only a pair together uniquely identifies a relationship.
+Only a pair uniquely identifies a relationship in TSP.

-Endpoints may have semantic meaning or application specific allocations associated with VIDs.
-For this reason, we say an endpoint A
+Endpoints may have semantic meaning or application specific meanings ssociated with their VIDs.
+For this reason we say an endpoint A

 verifies and assesses a VID_b

 .
-The evaluation process may have dependecy on the chosen VID_a
+This evaluation process may have dependecy based on the chosen VID_a

 .